This is a guest post from colleagues in the Department for Transport (DfT).

 We’ve recently been working on a discovery about agile.
 So we wanted to find out what agile means in DfE Digital and what we can learn.

 More than agile

-At DfE, service designers and user researchers are often embedded within policy teams at DfE, working side by side with policy professionals to apply user-centred design to policy making.
-This has worked well in other government departments too, like MoJ and DWP.
+At DfE, service designers and user researchers are often embedded within policy teams.
+These digital professionals work side by side with policy professionals to apply user-centred design to policy making.
+This has worked well in other government departments too, such as MoJ and DWP.

 We learned a great deal from DfE about how agile principles could be adopted to encourage better communication, collaboration, open working and greater efficiency.

-3. Use different mediums to communicate
+Use different channels to communicate

 It’s good to share

 We’d like to thank DfE Digital for letting us pinch some of their ideas.
 If you’d like to hear more about how DfT is building our agile culture and being user-centred, you can read our blog.